Nice to meet you.

 7. Write a title tag and description (for every page)

 The first point is the title tag.
 The second point is the description.
 Google gives you a limited number of characters to describe what your page is.
 Whenever you create a new page, make sure that the title and description accurately describes what it’s about.
-Imagine there was a website on that search for Garden Centres that didn’t mention that term – would you click on it?
+Imagine there was a website on that search for G2 that didn’t mention that term – would you click on it?

 8. Use one H1 on your page (and with your main keyword in it)